PapaAdjei/Project-42/Hangman/README.md

-# Number Guessing Game
+# Hangman

-Number Guessing Game is a script or program that allows a user to guess a computer generated random number
+Hangman Game is a script or program that allows a user to guess a computer generated word

 ## Installation

-you can download the file from [github](https://github.com/PapaAdjei) to have a copy of the script or program
+you can download the file from [github](https://github.com/PapaAdjei/Project-42) to have a copy of the script or program

 ## Usage